JamyJones/Pastebin2/paste.md

 ---

-Feel free to customize this template with your specific details and experiences!
+Feel free to fill in the placeholders with your personal information and any specific experiences you may have.
+This resume format emphasizes your relevant skills and experience for the dishwasher role.